doctrine/orm/docs/en/tutorials/composite-primary-keys.rst

 Composite and Foreign Keys as Primary Key
 =========================================

-.. versionadded:: 2.1

-Doctrine 2 supports composite primary keys natively.
-Composite keys are a very powerful relational database concept and we took good care to make sure Doctrine 2 supports as many of the composite primary key use-cases.
+Doctrine ORM supports composite primary keys natively.
+Composite keys are a very powerful relational database concept and we took good care to make sure Doctrine ORM supports as many of the composite primary key use-cases.
-For Doctrine 2.0 composite keys of primitive data-types are supported, for Doctrine 2.1 even foreign keys as primary keys are supported.
+For Doctrine ORM composite keys of primitive data-types are supported, even foreign keys as primary keys are supported.

 This tutorial shows how the semantics of composite primary keys work and how they map to the database.